DigitalDenCloud/notes.digitalden.cloud/_posts/2025-12-14-building-deniz-agent-story.md

 - [digitalden.cloud](https://digitalden.cloud){:target="_blank"} — main homepage where visitors can learn about me, contact me, and now interact with my agent
 - [docs.digitalden.cloud](https://docs.digitalden.cloud){:target="_blank"} — where I document my AWS work and the solutions I build
 - [gallery.digitalden.cloud](https://gallery.digitalden.cloud){:target="_blank"} — photography gallery showcasing photos I take with my Sony A6700
-- [notes.digitalden.cloud](https://life.digitalden.cloud){:target="_blank"} — notes blog where I write about things I do
+- [notes.digitalden.cloud](https://notes.digitalden.cloud){:target="_blank"} — notes blog where I write about things I do

 Now, these sites are separate.
 What if the agent was the connection between them?
 A visitor asks a question, and the agent figures out which site has the answer.
-I liked that, however where would it live?
+I liked that.
+However where would it live?
 How would people access it?

 ![DigitalDenCloud](/assets/img/posts/digitaldencloud.webp)